FoenixRetro/f256-foenix-help/README.md

 For building we need a native GCC compiler, GNU Make, Python version 3 and the 6502 compiler suite cc65.
 You will also need FoenixMgr to be able to transfere the program to your F256.

+After the code has been checked out, and all the dependencies installed, just type `make` to compile the program.

+Refere to the Makefile for other commands that are available.